usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **4.1.1\* Application**

-- (1) General.
+(1) General.
 All areas of newly designed or newly constructed buildings and facilities required to be accessible by 4.1.2 and 4.1.3 and altered portions of existing buildings and facilities required to be accessible by 4.1.6 shall comply with these guidelines, 4.1 through 4.35, unless otherwise provided in this section or as modified in a special application section.

-- (2) Application Based on Building Use.
+(2) Application Based on Building Use.
 Special application sections 5 through 10 provide additional requirements for restaurants and cafeterias, medical care facilities, business and mercantile, libraries, accessible transient lodging, and transportation facilities.
 When a building or facility contains more than one use covered by a special application section, each portion shall comply with the requirements for that use.

-- (3)\* Areas Used Only by Employees as Work Areas.
+(3)\* Areas Used Only by Employees as Work Areas.
 Areas that are used only as work areas shall be designed and constructed so that individuals with disabilities can approach, enter, and exit the areas.
 These guidelines do not require that any areas used only as work areas be constructed to permit maneuvering within the work area or be constructed or equipped (i.e., with racks or shelves) to be accessible.

-- (4) Temporary Structures.
+(4) Temporary Structures.
 These guidelines cover temporary buildings or facilities as well as permanent facilities.
 Temporary buildings and facilities are not of permanent construction but are extensively used or are essential for public use for a period of time.
 Examples of temporary buildings or facilities covered by these guidelines include, but are not limited to: reviewing stands, temporary classrooms, bleacher areas, exhibit areas, temporary banking facilities, temporary health screening services, or temporary safe pedestrian passageways around a construction site.
 Structures, sites and equipment directly associated with the actual processes of construction, such as scaffolding, bridging, materials hoists, or construction trailers are not included.

-5. General **EXCEPTIONS**.
+(5) General EXCEPTIONS.

-   - (a) In new construction, a person or entity is not required to meet fully the requirements of these guidelines where that person or entity can demonstrate that it is structurally impracticable to do so.
+(a) In new construction, a person or entity is not required to meet fully the requirements of these guidelines where that person or entity can demonstrate that it is structurally impracticable to do so.
 Full compliance will be considered structurally impracticable only in those rare circumstances when the unique characteristics of terrain prevent the incorporation of accessibility features.
 If full compliance with the requirements of these guidelines is structurally impracticable, a person or entity shall comply with the requirements to the extent it is not structurally impracticable.
 Any portion of the building or facility which can be made accessible shall comply to the extent that it is not structurally impracticable.

-   - (b) Accessibility is not required to (i) observation galleries used primarily for security purposes; or (ii) in non-occupiable spaces accessed only by ladders, catwalks, crawl spaces, very narrow passageways, or freight (non-passenger) elevators, and frequented only by service personnel for repair purposes; such spaces include, but are not limited to, elevator pits, elevator penthouses, piping or equipment catwalks.
+(b) Accessibility is not required to (i) observation galleries used primarily for security purposes; or (ii) in non-occupiable spaces accessed only by ladders, catwalks, crawl spaces, very narrow passageways, or freight (non-passenger) elevators, and frequented only by service personnel for repair purposes; such spaces include, but are not limited to, elevator pits, elevator penthouses, piping or equipment catwalks.

 **4.1.2 Accessible Sites and Exterior Facilities: New Construction**

 An accessible site shall meet the following minimum requirements:

-1. At least one accessible route complying with 4.3 shall be provided within the boundary of the site from public transportation stops, accessible parking spaces, passenger loading zones if provided, and public streets or sidewalks, to an accessible building entrance.
+(1) At least one accessible route complying with 4.3 shall be provided within the boundary of the site from public transportation stops, accessible parking spaces, passenger loading zones if provided, and public streets or sidewalks, to an accessible building entrance.

-2. At least one accessible route complying with 4.3 shall connect accessible buildings, accessible facilities, accessible elements, and accessible spaces that are on the same site.
+(2) At least one accessible route complying with 4.3 shall connect accessible buildings, accessible facilities, accessible elements, and accessible spaces that are on the same site.

-3. All objects that protrude from surfaces or posts into circulation paths shall comply with 4.4.
+(3) All objects that protrude from surfaces or posts into circulation paths shall comply with 4.4.

-4. Ground surfaces along accessible routes and in accessible spaces shall comply with 4.5.
+(4) Ground surfaces along accessible routes and in accessible spaces shall comply with 4.5.

-5. (a) If parking spaces are provided for self-parking by employees or visitors, or both, then accessible spaces complying with 4.6 shall be provided in each such parking area in conformance with the table below.
+(5) (a) If parking spaces are provided for self-parking by employees or visitors, or both, then accessible spaces complying with 4.6 shall be provided in each such parking area in conformance with the table below.
 Spaces required by the table need not be provided in the particular lot.
 They may be provided in a different location if equivalent or greater accessibility, in terms of distance from an accessible entrance, cost and convenience is ensured.

 | Total Parking in Lot | Required Minimum Number of Accessible Spaces |
 | -------------------- | -------------------------------------------- |